 The commitment by Producers to scout new TV show ideas at the TV Writers Vault has paid dividends to new Writers pitching projects at the site.
 In just the past few years we've connected hundreds of new Writers and Creators with Producers, resulting in dozens of deals made.
 This past year also saw two original "ideas" from two of our members get produced and broadcast globally.
 "Saw Dogs" aired on OLN and Velocity, before being picked up for primetime on Discovery Channel.
 "Deals From The Darkside" aired on A&E Australia, UKTV, and SyFy Channel in both the U.S. and UK.
 We also have another project in development at Lifetime, and a pilot order at A&E. You can read stories from others finding success through the TV Writers Vault here.

 Writers who found success weren't lucky, and weren't special.
 But they became lucky, and became special because they overcame the odds by believing in their concepts and working hard to constantly create new concepts so that one may eventually connect with the right Producer at the right time.
 It only takes one right concept, but often its a long road to get there.
 Frustration and disappointment is like breathing air to the experienced Writer.
 But not all can handle the hard road.
 Some won't accept rejection, and feel there shouldn't be a cost for the opportunity and service we provide.
 Somehow they feel our service should be provided for free.
 They think that its ok to pay for using the service in the first hand, but when they don't sell their project, its suddenly a "rip off" or "scam".
-Recently a former client posted his rant in multiple forums, claiming we ripped him off of his annual membership fee after using our service almost daily, and receiving reviews of his project by Producers who ultimately didn't buy it.
+Recently a former client posted his rant in multiple forums, claiming we ripped him off of his annual membership fee after he used our service almost daily receiving reviews of his project by Producers who ultimately didn't buy it.
 A few others who didn't cancel their monthly subscription (even when given instructions and a direct link to PayPal to cancel anytime), have done the same.
 We've refunded several, even when we didn't have to.
 But in the case of the former client mentioned- he was more satisfied in publishing libelous statements and personal insults against us.
 And when his chargeback came through, we simply handed over all of the account records from out database to his bank.
 His own bank denied his claim and settled it in our favor.
 And with that, he of course continued posting his rants in the forums online.

 So lets look at the value of the TV Writers Vault to those working to sell a project.
 To the benefit of Writers who sell their shows through the TV Writers Vault, we take no financial participation in any deal.
 The deal is 100% the Writer's.
 We charge a nominal fee to post projects in our marketplace to support the ordinary business costs involved in managing, marketing, and developing our service.
 When you look at the costs that any Writer faces with networking, mailing, calling, travel, social events, and other practical and impractical methods to connect with a Producer with hope of getting to pitch their idea...
 We're a pretty darn good value.
 We save time and money.